yw6/welcome/README.md

 This is Yi Wang.
 I am doing some work related to medical research, particularly in cardiovascular system.

-Hopefully, I could get a little bit more understanding of cardiovascular pysiology and diseases using bioinformatics tools.
+Hopefully, I could get a little bit more understanding of cardiovascular physiology and diseases using bioinformatics tools.

-All the best,

-Yi